 - Rates for DeFi borrowing can change according to utilization.

-In our latest article on Crypto Basics, we’ll look at crypto lending.
+Hubble's latest article on Crypto Basics will look at crypto lending.
 Borrowing and lending are some of the most basic functions of finance, and as crypto becomes a more widely held asset globally, crypto lending is increasing in popularity.

 Crypto lending works in several different ways.
 The process can seem very similar to how assets are lent out in traditional finance (TradFi), except that protocols that lend crypto nearly always require some form of over-collateralization from a borrower.

 Lenders have traditionally demanded that borrowers put up collateral such as real estate or other assets to secure a loan.
 This guarantees a lender can recoup the value of a loan if a borrower cannot repay what they have borrowed.

 For example, a bowling alley wants to renovate, and the owners need cash to pay for equipment and construction.
 The business itself or the property of the bowling alley can be used as collateral to secure a loan from a bank, and if the loan is not repaid, then the bank ends up owning a bowling alley, which it can sell.

 Some projects like MakerDAO are making forays into lending against real-world assets (RWAs), but the average user wouldn’t be able to secure one of these loans.
 Most people who borrow crypto from a crypto lending platform have to deposit a greater value of crypto than what they are borrowing.